24/7 Emergency Service

 Conclusion

 The Grenfell Tower fire serves as a heartbreaking reminder of what can happen when fire safety warnings go unaddressed.
-Basic life-safety systems sprinklers, alarms, fire doors, and escape routes are not optional; they are essential for protecting lives.
+Basic life-safety systems, sprinklers, alarms, fire doors, and escape routes are not optional; they are essential for protecting lives.
 This tragedy underscores the importance of proper planning, routine inspections, and strong regulatory oversight.

 By prioritizing fire protection and investing in reliable safety systems, communities can prevent disasters like Grenfell and ensure that every building provides the level of safety its residents deserve.